Spring Garden Revival

 Local Factors to Consider for Lawn Mowing in Needham

-• Terrain and slope, especially in hilly neighborhoods
+• Tree density and shade coverage, especially in neighborhoods like Bird's Hill

-• Municipal restrictions or recommended mowing practices
+• Municipal restrictions or guidelines on mowing and yard waste disposal

 Benefits of Lawn Mowing in Needham